 If you are planning the funeral of a friend (and love lies bleeding in your hand), please don’t forget the following: first and foremost, GIVE US TIME.
 I’ve lived and worked a minister in cities all over: San Diego, Atlanta, Louisville, Waco, but I’ve never been anywhere like Greensboro, in which people are obsessed with burying their loved one within three days.
 To say the obvious: a funeral is a schedulable event.
 The deceased is not going anywhere.
 In my limited experience, there is not this intense rush in other cities.

-The best funerals I’ve ever been a part of—ones like Andrew Russoli’s, my mother’s, or Sylvia Previtte’s–are ones for which we had 7 days to plan and execute.
+The best funerals I’ve ever been a part of had some of the best Monuments are services-ones like Andrew Russoli’s, my mother’s, or Sylvia Previtte’s–are ones for which we had 7 days to plan and execute.
 We don’t do generic services here; each one is custom to the deceased and the life she led.
 But we need time to create something beautiful and lasting.
 People wrongly think that, if they can just get the body into the ground, then their grief will lessen, but this is not true.
 In fact, the exact opposite is true: better the funeral, the more it will help you with your grief.
 The more thoughtful the funeral, the easier it is to feel like you’ve done right by your loved one.

 Relatedly, we hope you will plan a funeral at a time in which more people can attend.
 If you want our choir there, most likely it will need to be a Saturday or Sunday funeral, or one in which people have enough time to get off work.
-All of our talented musicians have other jobs.
-Several times people have wanted funerals the next day.
+You can make a list of various planned events and print them in a booklet (like an order of service funeral), which might help the attendees to lineup their work schedules in order to join the funeral.
+You may want to pass such information to those people in advance, as several times people have wanted funerals the next day.
+Also, all of our talented musicians have other jobs.
 Give us just a little time, and I promise the funeral will be both memorable and beautiful; give us a week, and we’ll make a worship service the memory of which people will cherish for years.

 Secondly, remember that we clergy are professionals and not caterers, funeral directors, or florists.
 We will try to do what we can, but we will not do or say things we don’t feel are good or right or true.
 We’re not going to read a poem that goes against our theology; we not going to have canned music, no matter how much your uncle wanted to be carried out to Boot Scootin’ Boogie by Brooks and Dunn.
 When I was 15, I wanted to have Steppenwolf’s Born to Be Wildplayed at my funeral.
 Luckily, my 52-year-old self knows better.
 If you have the service at the funeral home, graveside, in a wake at a bar, or at your home, you can of course do as you wish.